Skeptics of all sorts believed that the New Testament writings, biblical names, places, and events were phony and invented by the apostles themselves.

 Raymond N. Rogers, the author of Studies on the Radiocarbon Sample from the Shroud of Turin book, calculated it to be 1,300 to 3,000 years old and from Jesus’ time.

-In March 2013, Padua University scientists conducted another radiocarbon dating tests and confirmed that the Shroud was made around 280 BC and 220 AD.
+In March 2013, Padua University scientists conducted another radiocarbon dating test and confirmed that the Shroud was made around 280 BC and 220 AD.

 A similar study done by the Hebrew University concluded that pollen and plant images on the shroud showed it originated in the area around Jerusalem sometime before the eighth century.
 The shroud carries undisturbed bloodstains and provides additional evidence that it is a genuine 1st-century artifact that serves as archaeological evidence of Jesus’ crucifixion.